devzendo/transputer-macro-assembler/README.md

 Release Notes
 -------------
 0.01 (ongoing work for the first release)
+* Bugfix: Any offsets to symbols in direct instructions (which required offset transformation) were not appearing in the listing, despite being generated correctly by the StatementTransformers.
 * Bugfix: Offsets are generated relative to the start of the instruction, so a sequence of DDs:
   DD OFFSET X, OFFSET X, OFFSET X now yields three distinct values, rather than three copies of the offset of the first DD from X.